bbc/react-transcript-editor/README.md

 <!-- _stack - optional_ -->
 <!-- _How to build and run the code/app_ -->

-Fork this repo + git clone + cd into folder
+Fork this repository + git clone + cd into folder

 ## Usage - development